How would you like to double, triple, quadruple, or even 10x the number of people you prospect and recruit every year?

 A good referral is someone who is influential in their community and already possesses some of the skills needed to build this type of business.

-They are ambitious.
-They are driven.
-They have already achieved financial success in some ways, but maybe they would be interested in time freedom if you showed them how.
+They have already achieved financial success in some ways, but maybe they would be interested in time freedom or more financial success if you showed them how.

 Maybe you just want to get out of there as quickly as possible because you feel rejected.

 Again, don’t get focused on trying to transform dirt into gold.